SuperDyl/cookbook/README.md

 * Allow sharing recipes
 * Add back a fade to buttons on login/register page
 * Prevent going back a page or clicking on links while waiting for page to save
+* Remove extra api calls made when a recipe first loads